 Odaly’s Delight Cafe is what I would classify as a hidden gem.
 In the back corner of a strip mall in Westchester, you will find Odaly’s.

 The finger foods at Cuban cafés/restaurants are generally a good litmus test to see whether you’ve got a winner or a dud on your hands.
-Odaly’s housemade ham croquetas are made in-house then served with a perfect mayo-based dipping sauce.
+Odaly’s ham croquetas are made in-house and served with a perfect mayo-based dipping sauce.

 All were excellent, by the way.

-If you like sweet AND tart, their housemade Lemonade would be up your alley.
+If you like sweet AND tart, their housemade lemonade would be up your alley.
 It was the perfect palate cleanser before the entrees came out.

 I liked the chicken burger, and it was a good idea that I think seemed to be missing something, maybe a dip in buffalo hot sauce?

 The Monster Burger was so great that I asked Odaly’s Delight Cafe to participate in my yearly hamburger competition for 2018, Hamburger House Party.

-Someone called me out on Facebook after posting the picture for choosing the mashed potatoes as one of my sides, but I can’t help that I have a potato weakness.
+Someone called me out on Facebook on social media for choosing mashed potatoes as one of my sides, but I can’t help that I have a potato weakness.

-I saved a tiny bit of room for a cafecito (Cuban coffee) and Torrejas, the Cuban equivalent of french toast.
+I saved a tiny bit of room for a cafecito (Cuban coffee) and torrejas, the Cuban equivalent of french toast.

-Here’s to hoping Odaly’s Delight Cafe can expand their hours this year since it would be a crime that more people are not able to try their food.
+Here’s to hoping Odaly’s Delight Cafe can expand its hours this year since it would be a crime if more people could not try their food.

 *Disco Voladores is something that originated in Cuba.
 I’ve been eating Discos since I was a kid.
 A round contraption heats the sandwich.
 It now looks like a “Flying Saucer” or a Disco Volador” in Spanish.